RalphRobes0324/Belly-Up/README.md

 # Description
-Become a fish and survive in Belly Up, a new auto-runner survival game from BellyUpGames.
+Become a fish and survive in Belly Up, a new auto-runner survival game.
 Explore the ocean and dodge obstacles like pufferfish, hooks, etc. Explore two unique levels that will test your skills.
 If you survive long enough, you can escape the ocean's depths and live a life above.

 # Creators of the Game